Blog

 Default blog imageDefault blog imageDefault blog imageDefault blog imageDefault blog imageDefault blog image

-Explore the key aspects of the NIS2 Directive, the latest EU cyber security legislation effective from 2023.
+Explore the key aspects of the NIS2 Directive, the latest EU cyber security legislation coming into effect in 2024.
 Learn how it impacts AI and security teams.

 The NIS2 Directive requires member states to adopt laws that will improve the cyber resilience of organizations within the EU.
 It impacts organizations that are “operators of essential services”.
 Under NIS 1, EU member states could choose what this meant.
 In an effort to ensure more consistent application, NIS2 has set out its own definition.
 It eliminates the distinction between operators of essential services and digital service providers from NIS1, instead defining a new list of sectors: